Huygen's principle for secondary wavelets may be used to:

 Huygens' wave theory allows us to know the:

-1. Wavelength of the wave.
+1. wavelength of the wave.

-2. Velocity of the wave.
+2. velocity of the wave.

-3. Amplitude of the wave.
+3. amplitude of the wave.

-4. Propagation of wavefront.
+4. propagation of the wavefront.

 Subtopic: Huygens' Principle |